Kaioru/ParkWhere/README.md

 ```

 ## Platforms
-we tested the app on the following platforms:
+tested on the following platforms:
 * iOS
 * Android
 * MacOS

-though in theory, flutter should run on all platforms including web.
+though in theory, it should run on all platforms including web.